 Flos OK: Modern interpretation of a classic

-The Flos OK lamp surprises: Together with Konstantin Grcic, the Italian manufacturer is reinterpreting the legendaryParentesi lamp from the 1970s.
+The Flos OK LED luminaire is a surprise: Together with Konstantin Grcic, the Italian manufacturer is launching a new interpretation of the legendary Parentesi luminaire from the 1970s.

-It is also the round luminous element that contributes to the new name of Konstantin Grcic's lamp: the "O" stands for the round light source, while the "K" alludes to the first name of its designer.
-The name can of course also be interpreted differently: thanks to the realignment of the original, the Flos lamp is more thanOK 2013 as well.
+It is also the round lamp body that contributes to the new name of Konstantin Grcic's lamp: The "O" stands for the round light source, while the "K" alludes to the first name of its designer.
+Of course, the name can also be interpreted differently: Thanks to the reorientation of the original, the luminaire from Flos will be more than OK in 2013.